 Marie returned to her parents in South Shields with her son and it was there that at the age of four he began his first dancing lessons with Miss Pat Hardy.
 Marie was a theatre lover, and frequently took him to the theatre and cinema.
 The annual Christmas Pantomimes with their magical transformations and dancing fairies, made a deep impression on him and after seeing them he would immediately perform elaborate and enthusiastic imitations.
-Soon he began organising shows in the back yard of the terraced house in Talbot Road, marshalling a cast of neighbouring children, directing them, dying fabrics to make costumes and playing the leading roles… as he would continue to do in different contexts for the rest of his career.
+Soon he began organising shows in the back yard of the terraced house in Talbot Road, marshalling a cast of neighbouring children, directing them, dying fabrics to make costumes and playing the leading roles… as he would continue to do in different contexts for the rest of his life.

-The six-year old Lindsay entertained neighbours in the local Air-raid shelter, and he sometimes visited convalescing troops in Harton Hospital, performing a sailor’s hornpipe and a Scottish dance in a kilt made by his grandmother, as well as doing impressions of Carmen Miranda and Marlene Dietrich.
+Towards the end of the war, five-year old Lindsay entertained neighbours in the local Air-raid shelter, and he sometimes visited convalescing troops in Harton Hospital, performing a sailor’s hornpipe and a Scottish dance in a kilt made by his grandmother, as well as doing impressions of Carmen Miranda and Marlene Dietrich.
 Sometimes he would take trips across the river Tyne pretending to himself that he was going to give a theatrical performance, his home-made crepe-paper costumes packed into his gas mask case.

 In September 1948, aged 10, Lindsay was sent to boarding school at the Royal Merchant Navy School, now Bearwood College, near Reading in Berkshire.
 He hated the military atmosphere, but Marie still hoped that he might pursue a naval career: “I didn’t want Lindsay to go on the stage, I wanted him to follow in his father’s footsteps”, she later said in many an interview.
 Lindsay survived school by entertaining the boys and putting on shows in the dormitory after lights out, one of them involving him playing all the roles in “A Midsummer Night’s Dream“, and another featuring him as Salomé, draped from head to foot in toilet paper.
 Caught red-handed by the headmaster during his dance of the seven veils, he was nearly expelled (mainly on account of wasting toilet paper) but the headmaster relented and instead confiscated his make-up and ballet shoes for the rest of term.